TRANSATLANTIC

 “Is not the pastness of the past the more profound, the more legendary, the more immediately it falls before the present ?” ― Thomas Mann, The Magic Mountain

 Yet another layer of this story remained silent: my father died in a bed of that same hospital many years earlier.
 Without knowing it, they offered me a glimpse into my own fragmented past.
-Did they had any memories of him?
-Would they have eventually heard his stories (he who was known for being a great storyteller)?
+Did they have any memories of him?
+Would they have eventually heard his stories (he, who was known for being a great storyteller)?
 Did they comfort him while he was in pain?
 The possibilities were real, as he spent a long year as an intern before dying of cancer in one of those beds.

 Photographs and plan taken from the refered article.